wreck888/web-Sprint-Challenge-User-Interface-and-Git/README.md

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

     One of the differences between display: block and display: inline is that 'display:block' has a line break after the element whereas the 'display:inline' has no line break after the element.
-Another difference is that 'display:line' cannot have a width and seight set while the 'display:block' will take the full width available.
+Another difference is that 'display:line' cannot have a width and height set while the 'display:block' will take the full width available.

 3. What are the 4 areas of the box model?